Rilwan-Adewoyin/TRUNET/README.md

 After running the predict sript, a pickled tuple (predictions, true_values, timesteps) will be saved to a folder './Output/modelcode/Predictions'.
 If region_pred=True this file will be called region.dat, if region_pred=False this file will be called local.dat

 ## Evaluation Scripts
-Currently, to retrieve any scoring metrics or illustrations the 'Visualization.ipynb' notebook must be used.
+Currently, to retrieve any scoring metrics or illustrations the 'Evaluation.ipynb' notebook must be used.
 Examples of how to do so are included in the file Visualization.ipynb.
-The output from Visualization.ipynb is generally saved to the './Output/Experiments/' directory.
+The output from Evaluation.ipynb is generally saved to the './Output/Experiments/' directory.

 ## Producing IFS-ERA5 Predictions
 IFS-ERA5 is the numerical weather system which is used as the baseline in our paper.
 The code below can be used to create prediction results from the IFS-ERA 5 model